-For heating installers and plumbers, good hygiene on site is crucial to look after themselves and their most important tools – their hands.
+For professional tradespeople, good hygiene on site is crucial to look after themselves and their most important tools – their hands.
 Big Wipes cleaning wipes are their solution.

 According to the latest Health and Safety Executive (HSE) figures (2016), there are over 7,000 cases of new work-related skin diseases reported every year in the UK.